We Respect Your Privacy

 Introduction

 The return of Donald Trump to the White House has reshaped the global trade environment in ways not seen since the tariff battles of 2018–2019.
-The administration has leaned heavily into its “America First” trade philosophy, bringing back reciprocal tariffs, escalating duties on metals, and dismantling the long-standing de minimis exemption that supported e-commerce.
+The administration has leaned heavily into its “America First” trade philosophy, bringing back reciprocal tariffs (currently under legal challenge and temporary stay), escalating duties on metals (section 232 tariffs unaffected by the court rulings), and partially dismantling the long-standing de minimis exemption (implementation differs by country).

 For businesses engaged in cross-border trade, staying ahead of these developments is not just about compliance — it is about survival.
 The following tracker consolidates all major tariff actions in 2025, combining narrative analysis with structured tables to make sense of a rapidly evolving trade regime.